deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

   return p;
 }
 ```
-Please keep in mind that benchmarks below are parametrised by the number of leaves.
+I parametrise the benchmarks below by the number of leaves in a full binary tree.

 # Basic solution